Energy rebate scheme - £150 to help with increased home energy costs

 In the case of multiple residents who are jointly liable, the payment will be made to the live bank account held for the household, providing the name(s) of the bank account held matches one of those persons named on the council tax bill.

-If the direct debit details do not match the council tax bill payer, for example the council tax bill is paid from a third-party bank account, we will use the Post Office voucher scheme to make your payment (see below).
+If the direct debit details do not match the council tax bill payer, for example the council tax bill is paid from a third-party bank account, we will use the Post Office voucher scheme to make your payment (see above).

 The council tax rebate will be paid to the liable council taxpayer (or an occupant where the property is exempt) where the property occupied meets the following conditions on 1 April 2022.

-- The property is occupied as someone’s only or main home.
+- The property is occupied as someone’s only or main home

 - It is a chargeable dwelling, or in exemption classes: